-This summary plan description describes only major features of the college Retirement Income Plan.
-In the event of any inconsistency between this summary plan description and other plan documents (including individual annuity contracts or certificates and TIAA-CREF booklets) those other Plan documents will govern.
+This summary plan description describes only the major features of the college Retirement Income Plan.
+In the event of any inconsistency between this summary plan description and other plan documents (including individual annuity contracts or certificates and TIAA booklets), those other Plan documents will govern.
 For more information about the college Retirement Income Plan, contact the Benefits Office.

 Retirement Amendment and Termination of Program

 While it is expected that the College Retirement Income Plan will continue indefinitely, the college reserves the right to modify or discontinue the Plan at any time.
 Any amendment or termination of the Plan will not adversely affect any benefit provided by the Plan that is owed prior to such amendment or termination.
 The College will exercise good faith, apply standards of uniform application, and refrain from arbitrary action.